apivideo/api.video-java-client/README.md

 ### API key

 Most endpoints required to be authenticated using the API key mechanism described in our [documentation](https://docs.api.video/reference#authentication).
 The access token generation mechanism is automatically handled by the client.
-All you have to do is provide an API key when instantiating the ApiVideoClient:
+All you have to do is provide an API key when instantiating the `ApiVideoClient`:
 ```java
 ApiVideoClient client = new ApiVideoClient("YOUR_API_KEY");
 ```